 Grant funds will be awarded to successful applicants responding to this competitive Notice of Grant Opportunity (NGO).
-The purpose of State Pathways to Recovery is to provide training opportunities, career services, supportive services (for example, transportation, childcare, clothing, driver's license restoration) and employment for individuals whose workforce conditions or trajectories have been impacted by the opioid epidemic in the following counties: Burlington, Gloucester and Mercer.
+The purpose of State Pathways to Recovery is to provide continuation funding to current grantees to implement training opportunities, career services, supportive services (for example, transportation, childcare, clothing, driver's license restoration) and employment for individuals whose workforce conditions or trajectories have been impacted by the opioid epidemic in the following counties: Atlantic, Camden, Essex, Hudson, Middlesex, Monmouth, Ocean, Passaic and Union counties.